I'm Peter Tosh.

 Janine was now prevented from returning back into the lobby area.
 She and a few others were being kept away by another guy in a black suit with a walkie-talkie.
 With the exception of a few guys, myself included the lobby was now clear.
 Within a matter of minutes, maybe seconds I figured Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts would be exiting the elevators directly right in front of me.
 They would literally be walking right past me out the front doors into all the waiting black limos.

 I should high-five Jagger as he walks past me.
 No, Mick would probably be all pissed off.
 Maybe Keith, he would high-five me back for sure.
 I remember thinking to myself while waiting for the elevator doors to open.
-There had to be at least ten black limos and Escalades lined up waiting to whisk away the band and their entourage to the Rogers Centre.
+There had to be at least a half dozen black limos and Escalades lined up waiting to whisk away the band and their entourage to the Rogers Centre.
 If I had any balls whatsoever, I would just follow in behind and hop into one of the waiting vehicles with them.

 Now that would be a great once in a lifetime story.